Information Disclosure

 Initiatives in Our Company

-CO2 emissions from energy consumption in 2022 were 8,661t-CO2, which is a reduction of 30.5% compared with 2013.
-CO2 emissions intensity in our plants was 74 when 2013 level is set as 100.
-We were even more active in promoting production efficiency and making improvements to save energy.
-We have promoted the introduction of low-carbon electricity at production sites, and have continued to work on reducing power consumption, including at non-production sites.
+Our CO2 emissions (Scope1 & 2) resulting from energy use in FY2023 were 9,134 t-CO2 , which represents a 26.6% reduction compared to FY2013.
+The carbon intensity of our plants in that year was 88 if the intensity in FY2013 is taken to be 100.
+We have been working even more actively to promoting production efficiency and making improvements to save energy.
+We have introduced low-carbon electricity at our production sites and are working continuously to reduce electric power consumption, including at non-production sites.

 ▼CO2 Emissions (Japan) Trends and Targets